rust-lang/book/nostarch/chapter01.md

 function bodies.
 It’s good style to place the opening curly bracket on the same line as the function declaration, adding one space in between.

-> NoteIf you want to stick to a standard style across Rust projects, you can use an automatic formatter tool called `rustfmt` to format your code in a particular style (more on rustfmt in Appendix D).
+> Note: If you want to stick to a standard style across Rust projects, you can use an automatic formatter tool called `rustfmt` to format your code in a particular style (more on rustfmt in Appendix D).
 The Rust team has included this tool with the standard Rust distribution, as rustc is, so it should